-The only downside to this tent is the weight, which isn’t a surprise.
+The only downside in the design on this tent is the weight, which isn’t a surprise.
 It’s an average weight for a tent with such a large capacity and the average person who needs such a large tent is probably car camping – making the weight a non-issue.
 However, it is possible you could break up the tent and distribute the weight over a couple people if you plan to backpack or hike to a campsite with it.

 Aside from weight, there really is no reason to not buy this tent.
 There just simply isn’t anything wrong with it.
 It has everything you could want in a 6 person tent.

 Coming in at under $400, the Optic 6 is a true gem of a shelter.
 Not only is it a true 6 person (adult) tent but it is easy to setup, will last for multiple seasons and just a breeze to use.
 You and your camping partners will have their home away from home setup in only a few minutes, with no worries about storing everyone’s gear.

 If you’ve been looking for a tent in big size, not too bad on the bank account, and functions like a luxury tent, the Optic 6 would be an excellent choice.
 You can check out the latest pricing here.